Quantum Ising Model on $(2+1)-$Dimensional Anti$-$de Sitter Space using Tensor Networks: Results

 Fig.~\ref{fig:V29_corr} and Fig.~\ref{fig:V85_corr} shows these correlator fits for the three and four layer lattice.
 Fig.~\ref{fig:power} shows how the power obtained from these fits varies as a function of the bulk parameter, $J_{zz}/J_{x}$ at $m=0.001$.
 Our fits confirm that the boundary-boundary correlation function decays as a power law, as expected.

 Notice that the power approaches a minimum as the bulk coupling is tuned towards its critical value.
 For reference, we draw on the plot a horizontal line corresponding to that expected for a two-dimensional free fermion.
-This above mentioned minimal value lies close to that of a two-dimensional free fermion.